aws-samples/cilium-service-mesh-on-eks/README.md

 ---

 > [!NOTE]
-> Incase you see error "upstream connect error or disconnect/reset before headers. reset reason: connection failure", Try clearing your browser's cache or open it in Incognito mode
+> In case you see error `upstream connect error or disconnect/reset before headers. reset reason: connection failure` , use your browser in Incognito mode/InPrivate mode.

 ---